pirtwo/griddedjs/README.md

 ```

 #### fill(value)
-This method fills the grid (2D array) with provided value, the value could be a primitive or array.
-The provided values will wrap with class Cell2D before adding to the 2D array.
-Also you can provide a callback function that will be called for each cell and the returned value from function will be used as cell value.
+This method fills the grid with provided value, the value could be a primitive or array.
+Provided values will be wrapped by class Cell2D.
+Also, you can provide a callback function that will be called for each cell and the returned value from the function will be used as cell value.
 ```javascript
 let grid = new Grid2D(2, 2);
 grid.fill(0);                   // fill with value